csci479/csci479.github.io/archive/18/prompts/processes.md

 - *Individual:* You will read and reflect on software engineering team processes and management.
 - *Team:* You will come up with a 1-page process plan that includes roles of individuals, processes you'll adhere to, and platforms you'll use to support those processes.

-In CSCI 205, some students didn’t have a good experience with agile processes.
+In CSCI 205, some students didn’t have a good experience with agile.
 But you should reflect on how this project environment is different.
 You are working with an external client.
 That means that you could have changing and/or unstable requirements.
 It also means that the scale of your project is larger, with more complex moving parts.
 _This is up to you._

 A key point of this semester is that I’m not going to dictate precisely how you are to operate (more give you a framing).
 However, I do expect significant reflection and action surrounding your processes.
-This is your opportunity to experiment with professional processes for productivity.
+This is your opportunity to really buy into professional processes for productivity.

 ### Individually (09.05)